 What are their needs?
 The Abazinians of Turkey desperately need to hear of Jesus as Savior.
 Turkey is officially a secular state with only a limited amount of religious freedom.
 Therefore, Christians are not completely free to share their faith.
 Fervent intercession is required to break Satan's hold on the Abazinians.

-* Pray that strong local churches will be raised up among the Abazinians. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+Pray that strong local churches will be raised up among the Abazinians. * Pray for completion of Bible translation in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.